My very first attempt at making money on Craigslist was selling a few 5 gallon interior paints, a few years ago.

 You’ll also need a vehicle to transfer it, which means a pickup truck for most items.

-But even larger items, like certain appliances, or automotives, might need a trailer to transfer them.
+But even larger items, like certain appliances, or cars, might need a trailer to transfer them.

-You’ll also want a dolly, a handcart, some restraints to secure the stuff… The list goes on.
+You’ll also want a dolly, a handcart, some restraints to secure the stuff, and some basic hand tools.

 And as you can imagine, this is really prohibitive to a lot of people.
 But again, that’s what makes this so valuable.

 There are a lot of people who use Craigslist, and some of those people have very well-paying jobs.
 They won’t think twice about dropping another chunk of bucks on your delivery service.

 As for the pricing of your delivery, that is completely up to you.

 But of course, it is a good idea to base the price off of how much you need to expend in gas/manpower to get the idea to them.